RickStrahl/WestWindWebConnection-Documentation/User-Guide/Knowledge-Base-Topics/How-Many-Server-Instances-should-I-run.md

-﻿Web Connection supports and should be run in production with multiple server instances to allow for multiple requests to be processed simultaneously.
+Web Connection supports and should be run in production with multiple server instances to allow for multiple requests to be processed simultaneously.
 Both File and COM modes support multiple server instances.

 Multiple instances are necessary so requests can process at the same time.
 A single instance can only process one request at a time, so if two long requests come it at the same time one has to wait.
 Multiple instances solve this problem.